faizanarshad/Agentic_RAG_System/README.md

 ## 🧪 Test

-- Use Upload tab to add PDFs from `backend/sample_documents/`
+- Use Upload tab to add PDFs or CSV files from `backend/sample_documents/`
 - Ask questions in Chat
 - Manage vectors with Replace/Delete buttons after upload completes
 - Status tab shows Vector DB and LLM health